 Provide Open-Ended Play Opportunities

 Giving your child opportunities for open-ended play may encourage creativity in one of the most straightforward but effective methods possible.
 Give kids things and supplies that don’t have a set use so they may experiment and develop new uses independently.
-Simple household materials like cardboard boxes, building blocks, and painting supplies may inspire their creativity and produce original works of art.
+Simple household materials like cardboard boxes, building blocks, and play with coloring pages may inspire their creativity and produce original works of art.
 Children can think creatively and outside the box during this unstructured playtime.
 These encounters also help kids become more independent and encourage them to enjoy the creative process rather than just the finished result.
 In addition to fostering their creativity, these free-form playtimes also help them develop vital abilities like critical thinking and flexibility.

 Encourage Curiosity and Exploration